FHU/Digital_Assassins/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## About the app

+Digital Assassins is an app version of the game Assassin.
+Assassin is usually played in a group of people that spend lots of time around each other, such as on a college campus or at high school.
+The goal of the game is to eliminate all the other players.
+Each player is secretly assigned another player to "assassinate".
+Methods of "assassination" vary, but can include drawing on the target with a marker, slipping an item into the target's pocket, or shooting the target with a water gun.
+When a person is eliminated, he is out of the game and his target is given to the person who assassinated him.
+Each person only has one target at a time.
+Slowly the circle closes, until there are only two, each having the other as his target.
+The person that "assassinates" the other first is the winner.
+The Digital Assassins app is meant to be a digital version of the game.
+One person per game of Assassin will be the host.
+Players will join the host's game lobby by entering a code.
+The host will be able to start the game.